Gonmora41/Data_Cleaning_in_SQL/README.md

 	HalfBath = nullif(@col19, '')
 ;*/
 ```
+I also attached the python code I also created in order to avoid to manually write the columns there.

 It is only at this point that I could start cleaning the data with SQL.
 Here is the SQL code and the transformations I performed:
 ```SQL